About Allison Crowe

-"Allison Crowe has a voice to fall in love with," says UK music industry journal Record of the Day.
+"Allison Crowe has a voice to fall in love with," explains UK music-trade journal Record of the Day.
 "She is from Vancouver Island in Canada, descended from Scottish, Irish and Manx stock.
 She's exactly the sort of artist who can make serious headway on her own label and that's just what she's doing."
 Across the sea, Ray Padgett (Cover Me, SPIN, Mashable) observes: "There are some voices that speak (or sing) for themselves.
 You know the ones.
 Voices where it doesn’t matter what they sing.
 Voices where it doesn’t really matter what instruments support them.
 Solomon Burke has such a voice.
 Jeff Buckley had it.
 Allison Crowe has it too."

-Since 2001, Rubenesque Records Ltd. has released a series of critically and commercially successful recordings: Lisa's Song+ 6 Songs (2001-3); Secrets (2004); Tidings (2004); Live at Wood Hall (2005); This Little Bird (2006); Little Light (2008); Spiral (2010); Arthur / Up to the Mountain (2011); Tidings Concert (2012); Newfoundland Vinyl (2013); Heavy Graces (2013); Songbook (2013/14); Souling (2014); Newfoundland Vinyl II (2014).
+Since 2001, Rubenesque Records Ltd. has released a series of recordings, critically and commercially successful, embracing rock, folk & roots, Celtic, jazz, and Broadway amongst a diversity of genres – all in Crowe’s own way: Lisa's Song+ 6 Songs (2001-3); Tidings (2003/4); Secrets (2004); Live at Wood Hall (2005); This Little Bird (2006); Little Light (2008); Spiral (2010); Arthur / Up to the Mountain (2011); Tidings Concert (2012); Newfoundland Vinyl (2013); Heavy Graces (2013); Songbook (2013/14); Souling (2014); Newfoundland Vinyl II (2014); and Sylvan Hour (2015).

-Allison Crowe has performed as concert headliner on hundreds of occasions, in a dozen countries – from solo gigs in jazz caverns and grand churches, to the concert festival stage alongside the Queen’s Master of Music, Sir Peter Maxwell Davies, and Britain’s Poet Laureate, Carol Ann Duffy.
-A sensation at the UK's John Lennon Northern Lights Festival, "Canadian angel Alison Crowe gave one of the weekend's most magical moments," says The Scotsman.
-Festival Director Mike Merritt describes Crowe as "awesome" and "spine-tingling", noting her performance "put hairs on the back of your neck!
+Headlining concerts, on hundreds of occasions, over a dozen countries – Allison Crowe surprises and delights audiences solo and leading a band - from jazz caverns and grand churches to festival stage honours before Carol Ann Duffy, Britain’s Poet Laureate, and Sir Peter Maxwell Davies, the Master of the Queen's Music.
+A sensation at the UK's John Lennon Northern Lights Festival, "Canadian angel Allison Crowe gave one of the weekend's most magical moments," says The Scotsman.
+Festival Director Mike Merritt describes Crowe as "awesome" and "spine-tingling" - adding her performance "put hairs on the back of your neck!
 She brought the house down."

-In 2013, Allison Crowe appears in "Man of Steel" - an epic science fiction movie adventure featuring Superman.
-In this blockbuster film, Crowe cameos as a singer/musician in Cassidy's Bar where Clark Kent is working incognito.
-She performs "Ring of Fire", a song penned by June Carter and Merle Kilgore and made legendary by ‘The Man in Black’.
+A musical force more powerful than a locomotive, in 2013 Allison Crowe made tracks for "Man of Steel" - an epic science fiction movie adventure featuring Superman.
+Crowe cameos in the Hollywood blockbuster as ‘Singer in Cassidy's’.
+In a great north woods road-house, where Clark Kent is working for a spell, she performs "Ring of Fire", a song penned by June Carter and Merle Kilgore and made iconic by ‘The Man in Black’.
 “I’m a big Johnny Cash fan.
-And I’m a big Allison Crowe fan.
-So the combination to me seemed like an awesome opportunity if we could make it happen,” explains “Man of Steel” Director Zack Snyder.
+And I’m a big Allison Crowe fan,” reveals “Man of Steel” Director Zack Snyder (Dawn of the Dead, 300, Watchmen, Sucker Punch).
+“So the combination to me seemed like an awesome opportunity if we could make it happen.”

 "Her voice celebrates the music with a bluesy rock-gospel intensity; her controlled vibrato, silken rasp, and powerful projection rivet your attention.
-This is no casual background music... be prepared to be amazed," says Hamline University Professor Of Law - and CD reviewer - Carol Swanson.
+This is no casual background music... be prepared to be amazed," says Carol Swanson, Hamline University Professor Of Law - and music reviewer.
 "Every song radiates sincerity, creative flair, and emotional intensity."

 "It takes a lot of self-confidence to tackle Aretha (Franklin)'s version of 'I Never Loved a Man...' but Allison does and nails it just as good as the Queen of Soul herself.
 Her piano playing is equally exquisite," says Bob Muller, curator of song covers at JoniMitchell.com "Treat yourself to one of the mightiest talents on the singer-songwriter scene today."

 "Ever wonder what it would have been like to listen to a gifted singer/songwriter from Saskatchewan in a small, intimate hall before she became Joni Mitchell?
 Don't fret the missed opportunity.
 There's no need to turn back the clock.
-Check out Allison Crowe," says Robert Reid in The Record.
+Check out Allison Crowe," forecast Robert Reid in The Record.

 "Allison has a special gift that is so very rare in musicians today.
 She is true to her mind, heart and spirit," says Ross Hocker, long-time public broadcaster with NPR affiliate WGTE.
 Hocker, whose musical taste embraces Thelonious Monk, Bela Bartok and Charles Gounod, calls Allison Crowe's live performance "the most honest, heartfelt, and directly intimate concert in my entire life."

-"In an entertainment world that increasingly genuflects at the altar of instant fame, Crowe seems an anomaly, building her career slowly and carefully," notes Adrian Chamberlain, of Canada's Times Colonist newspaper.
+"In an entertainment world that increasingly genuflects at the altar of instant fame, Crowe seems an anomaly, building her career slowly and carefully," notes Adrian Chamberlain in Canada's Times Colonist newspaper.

 "Soulful.
 Alive.
 Joyous.
 Grievous.
 Real, true, music is what I want to make," says Allison Crowe.